batosai/attachment-advanced/README.md

 When you update your profile image on Twitter, the old image disappears, and the new one appears.
 There is no central gallery of images to choose the profile picture from.

-A very long story to tell you that the `attachment-lite` package is an excellent solution for managing one-off file uploads in your application.
+A very long story to tell you that the `attachment-advanced` package is an excellent solution for managing one-off file uploads in your application.

 ## Features
 - Turn any column in your database to an attachment data type.